Indiana Pacers: Head coaches

 There have been 13 head coaches for the Pacers franchise.
 Larry Staverman was the first coach of the team in 1967, when the team was in the ABA.
 Coach Bobby Leonard has the most wins in franchise history, with 529 in his 12 seasons with the team.
-After Leonard, Jack McKinney, George Irvine, and Dr. Jack Ramsay.
-When Ramsay abruptly resigned in 1988 after the team got off to a horrid start, Pacers legend Mel Daniels took over on an interim basis for two games, before Irvine returned for 20 more.
+After Leonard, Jack McKinney, George Irvine, and Jack Ramsay.
+When Ramsay abruptly resigned in 1988 after the team got off to a weak start, Pacers legend Mel Daniels took over on an interim basis for two games, before Irvine returned for 20 more.
 Dick Versace then led the Pacers through another sub-par stretch before Bob Hill got the Pacers back to the playoffs and into contention.
 Then in 1993, Larry Brown joined the Pacers franchise and led the team to many playoff appearances as Reggie Miller blossomed into a superstar and eventual Hall of Famer.
 Larry Bird took over the team in 1997 and coached until 2000.
-Bird took the Pacers to their only NBA Finals appearance in the 1999–2000 season.
+Bird took the Pacers to their first NBA Finals appearance in the 1999–2000 season.
 Isiah Thomas, Rick Carlisle, and Jim O'Brien were next up as the Pacers top coach.
-The most recent head coach of the Pacers was Frank Vogel, until May 5, 2016, when his contract was not renewed after the number 7 seeded Pacers lost game 7 of the first round of the 2016 NBA playoffs to the number two seeded Toronto Raptors.
+The most recent head coach of the Pacers was Frank Vogel, until May 5, 2016, when his contract was not renewed after the seventh-seeded Pacers lost game 7 of the first round of the 2016 NBA playoffs to the number two seeded Toronto Raptors.
 Subsequently, associate head coach Nate McMillan was promoted to the top spot.
-After 4 seasons in which he compiled a 183–136 record, McMillan and the team parted ways on August 26, 2020, just two weeks after it had been announced that the team had re-signed him.
+After four seasons in which he compiled a 183–136 record, McMillan and the team parted ways on August 26, 2020, just two weeks after it had been announced that the team had re-signed him.
 On October 20, 2020, the team hired former Toronto Raptors assistant coach Nate Bjorkgren as their new head coach.
-Bjorkgren would lead the Pacers to a 34–38 season in his lone season and the team missed the playoffs.
+Bjorkgren would lead the Pacers to a 34–38 record in his lone season and the team missed the playoffs.
 On June 24, 2021, the Pacers re-hired Rick Carlisle for a second stint as the team's head coach.